Rebecca Jarvis: Personal life

 Jarvis married Matthew Hanson on January 28, 2012, at McNamara Alumni Center in Minnesota.
 Rabbi Barry Axler officiated the ceremony with the bridegroom's father, the Rev. Craig Hanson, the lead pastor at Roseville Lutheran Church in Roseville, Minnesota, taking part.
-They are both graduates of University of Chicago and worked together at Bank of America Securities in Chicago.
+They are both graduates of University of Chicago and worked together at Banc of America Securities in Chicago.
 They have a daughter named Isabel, born on February 20, 2019.
 They also have a son named Leo born in 2023.